-An invitation from a co-worker earlier in the day played through her head uneasily as she settled in for the afternoon.
+An invitation from a co-worker earlier in the day played through her head uneasily as she settled in.
 People were gathering for drinks after closing to celebrate a security guard’s birthday.
 Her feet ached already, and she really hated her colleagues.
 Besides, drinking more than one glass of red wine at night disrupted her sleep.
 She’d rather be home in time for Jeopardy! and a good cup of tea.

-Margaret started counting the tiles on the floor.
-The cold, hard, grey ceramic tiles that made her feet hurt.
+Margaret started counting the tiles on the floor–those cold, hard, grey ceramic tiles that made her feet hurt.
 As her gaze wandered over toward the bench in the middle of the room, she noticed an abandoned backpack tucked underneath.

 She walked over to the bag and picked it up, holding it in her arms for a long time, like it was a baby, or a precious thing.
 She realized she was trying to decide whether to open it up or just take it to the front desk.

 Her thoughts turned to a million possibilities, perhaps adventures, that could be inside.
 Money from a bank robbery.
 A bomb.
 The lost, final novel of an obscure writer.